wortellen/qubership-mistral-operator/docs/public/installation.md

 # Prerequisites

-The prerequistes information is given below.
+The prerequisites are as follows:

 ## Common